-45. WFP will be able to effectively contribute to this outcome provided that funding is available and that functioning banking systems and food supply chains are maintained.
-WFP has contingency plans in case problems emerge with working through the national banking system.
+45. WFP will be able to effectively contribute to this outcome provided that funding is available, and that functioning banking systems and food supply chains are maintained.

 46. WFP will continue to provide assistance to refugees and extremely poor Lebanese until the macroeconomic situation improves, as expected, from 2024 onwards.
 WFP assistance will be gradually phased out as national social protection systems and programmes gain operational and fiscal viability.
-Should the situation in the country not allow for the gradual handover of assistance as planned, WFP will continue to support the most vulnerable Lebanese and refugees until handover becomes feasible.